OSU men's basketball: Another tough one for the Beavers, this time in Pullman

 Maurice Calloo equaled a career high with 20 points to go with seven rebounds for the Beavers (3-26, 1-18), who finish the regular season Saturday at Washington.

-Dexter Akanno added 12 points, Jarod Lucas 11 points, Ahmad Rand 10 points and Roman Silva eight points, nine rebounds, two blocks and two steals.
+Dexter Akanno added 12 points, Jarod Lucas 11, Ahmad Rand 10 and Roman Silva eight points, nine rebounds, two blocks and two steals.

 TJ Bamba had 16 points and eight rebounds for Washington State (17-13, 10-9).